arpo/mKit/memory-bank/activeContext.md

-# Active Context: mKit (2025-04-02 2:39 PM)
+# Active Context: mKit (2025-04-02 8:30 PM)

 ## Current Focus

--   Implement client-side polling in `DropArea/Script.ts` or `Home.tsx` to check Replicate prediction status using the prediction ID.
+-   Implement client-side polling for Replicate prediction status (likely in `Home/Script.ts` now that state is consolidated there).
 -   Display the final split audio results from Replicate on the frontend.
 -   Refine error handling and UI feedback for the audio splitting process.